carpentries-incubator/python-humanities-lesson/_episodes/04-merging-data.md

 # Final Challenges

 > ## Challenge - Distributions
-> Create a new DataFrame by joining the contents of the `surveys.csv` and
+> Create a new DataFrame by joining the contents of the `TCP.csv` and
-> `species.csv` tables.
+> `places.csv` tables.
 Then calculate and plot the distribution of:
 >
-> 1. taxa by plot
+> 1. place by author
-> 2. taxa by sex by plot
+> 2. title by author by place
 {: .challenge}

 > ## Challenge - Diversity Index